-Students across America have voted and they chose...
+Students across America have voted and they chose ...

 Clinton won several swing states in these predictions, including Arizona, Florida, Nevada, North Carolina and Pennsylvania.
 She also carried a few traditionally red states such as Missouri and Texas.
 Trump won in Georgia, Iowa, Michigan and Ohio.

-After such a contentious election, Hunter said some schools were initially reluctant to conduct lessons about the campaign and hold a mock election.
+After such a contentious election, Hunter said, some schools were initially reluctant to conduct lessons about the campaign and hold a mock election.

-"They were really sensitive to some of the rhetoric that was out there, especially in light of all the anti-bullying rules and policies in schools so they were very concerned," said Hunter, adding that some schools told her it was actually the students that really pushed to hold the mock election this time because their students really wanted to be involved.
+"They were really sensitive to some of the rhetoric that was out there, especially in light of all the anti-bullying rules and policies in schools, so they were very concerned," Hunter said, adding that some schools told her it was actually the students who pushed to hold the mock election this time because they really wanted to be involved.

-"They really wanted their voices heard and they wanted the country to know the issues that are important to them," she said.
+"They really wanted their voices heard, and they wanted the country to know the issues that are important to them," she said.

 When students were asked what issue was most important to them in the Channel One mock election, 19% said terrorism, followed by 12% for education and 11% for gun control.